Alexander-Weinberg/academic-kickstart/content/teaching/pathways/index.md

 publication_types = ["4"]

 # Abstract and optional shortened version.
-abstract= "Taught price theory, introductory econometrics, Neoclassical growth, and game theory to advanced high schoolers."
+abstract= "Taught Intermediate Macroeconomics, Intermediate Microeconomics, and Introductory Econometrics to advanced high schoolers."

 # Is this a selected publication? (true/false)
 selected = true